Our chapel, at the heart of our school

 Liturgy at St Albans’s is about expressing faith through both prayer and action.
 Our aim is to encourage pupils in discovering their faith, support them in engaging with their faith by putting it into action, and finally, to equip them with the means to be disciples in their communities, responding to Christ’s call to ‘spread the good news’.
 All liturgical activities are supported by Canon Collins, other clergy, RE department, Mrs Moody (responsible for Chaplaincy activities) and staff.

 Whenever students meet, be it with their form tutor, subject teacher or in assembly, it begins with a prayer.
 We also gather for liturgies and Mass every Thursdays week B and at times throughout the year.

-The school has a Chaplaincy Governors subcommittee that is led by Mr Allen (Head of RE), Fr David Hayman, Canon Collins, Headteacher and members of the RE team.
+The school has a Chaplaincy Governors subcommittee that is led by Mr Allen (Head of RE), Canon Collins, Fr M Carney, Headteacher, Mrs Moody and members of the RE team.
 This team helps to guide and reflect on the spirituality of the school.

 The Pupil Chaplaincy Team

 The Youth Chaplaincy Team consists of 16 members of staff and students who are interested in the spiritual and faith development of the school.
 Each year group is represented.
 The aims of the team are:

 - To empower young people to live as disciples of Jesus Christ in the world today.

 - To draw young people into responsible participation in the life, mission and work of the Catholic faith community

 - To foster the total personal and spiritual growth of each young person